freebsd-ita/gufi-blog/content/collectd5-tsdb.md

 To collectd metrics from servers I use **databases/opentsdb** and **net-mgmt/collectd5**.

-Collectd5 can natively use an **OpenTSDB** database as Output but when you use the FreeBSD port, this output plugin isn't included (don't ask me why): here is how to patch **net-mgmt/collectd5** to include it.
+Collectd5 can natively use an **OpenTSDB** database as output but when you use the FreeBSD port, this output plugin isn't included (don't ask me why): here is how to patch **net-mgmt/collectd5** to include it.